 For starters, you have to get married.
-Sure, if you're already living in the U.S., you could just go down to City Hall and take care of this, but the immigration authorities are, at some point, going to want to see evidence of a real wedding, ideally with photos, guests, and so on.
-Is this really a charade you want to put on for your family and friends?
+Sure, if you're already living in the U.S., you could just go down to City Hall and take care of this, but U.S. immigration authorities are, at some point, going to want to see evidence of a real wedding, ideally with photos, guests, and so on.
+Is this really a show you want to put on for your family and friends?

 Next, the U.S. citizen "husband" or "wife" would have to file a petition on the immigrant's behalf (using USCIS Form I-130) and pay the USCIS fee.
 You'd have to enclose a copy of your marriage certificate.

 After that's approved, the process would depend on whether the immigrant is living in the United States.
 If you are, and you entered legally or are in legal status), you might be able to "adjust status"—that is, apply for and get your green card without leaving.
 If you're overseas, you'd use the process called "Consular Processing."
 In either case, expect lots of fees, forms to fill out, requests for documents, all leading up to a personal interview.

 As a condition of the foreign-born person immigrating, the U.S. spouse would need to show evidence of sufficient income or assets to provide support.
 For details, see, Financial Support You'll Need to Apply For a Family-Based Green Card.
 What's more, the U.S. spouse would have to sign an I-864 Affidavit of Support, which promises to repay the U.S. government if the immigrant ends up needing government assistance.
 That obligation lasts for approximately ten years, even if the couple divorces!
 That should make the U.S. citizen think twice.